The store will not work correctly in the case when cookies are disabled.

 Plastic reduction

 In 2020 we changed our plastic carrier and mailing bags to carbon neutral, fully recyclable sugar cane material, and we’re currently looking at ways to reduce our plastic used in our packaging further.
+Going forward at least 30% plastic content will be from recycled materials.

 Waste reduction